miguelflor/FLIP/README.md

 ## 🎯 What is FLIP?

-FLIP is a **lightning-fast web scraper and wrapper** for NOVA FCT's CLIP platform.
+FLIP is a **lightning-fast desktop application and web scraper** for NOVA FCT's CLIP platform.
 CLIP is painfully slow and requires 20+ clicks for simple tasks.
 FLIP solves this by:

+- ⚡ **Desktop app convenience** - Native desktop experience with system integration
-- ⚡ **One-click access** to what takes 20+ slow clicks on CLIP
+- 🚀 **One-click access** to what takes 20+ slow clicks on CLIP
-- 🚀 **Instant loading** - no more waiting for CLIP's sluggish pages
+- � **Instant loading** - no more waiting for CLIP's sluggish pages
 - 🔄 **Smart data scraping** that bypasses CLIP's terrible navigation
-- 📱 **Actually works on mobile** (CLIP completely fails on phones)
+- 📱 **Cross-platform support** - Works on Windows, macOS, and Linux

 ## 🔥 Why FLIP Exists